Wissididom/poke-guesser-bot/docs/CONTRIBUTING.md

 Enhancement suggestions are tracked as [GitHub issues](https://github.com/GeorgeCiesinski/poke-guesser-bot/issues).

-- Create a new issue and follow the provided `New Issue` template.
+- Create a new issue and follow the provided `New Feature` template.
 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.